prafulrana/d/batch_streaming_v1/API.md

 # Control API v1

-A tiny, opinionated HTTP API to request and delete per‑stream outputs.
-Simple contract: clients request a stream and get back a `streamId` and `rtspUrl`.
-Clients delete by `streamId`.
-Idle streams are auto‑cleaned.
+A tiny, opinionated HTTP API to request per‑stream outputs.
+Simple contract: your orchestrator gives us an RTSP URL to pull; we return a `streamId` and an output `rtspUrl` you can hand to your viewers.

 ## Base
 - URL: `http://<HOST>:<CTRL_PORT>` (default `:8080`)